 ELIL Greece

 ELIL has been providing legal assistance to refugees in Greece since 2016.
 We work on the Aegean Islands and the mainland.
-In the past 9 years, we have provided free legal assistance to over 35,000 people.
+In 2025, we supported over 4,000 people.

 We familiarise asylum seekers with the asylum process and criteria, help them understand their rights and obligations to be fully prepared for their interview.